Crystal growth: Driving force

 Consider next the necessary requirements for the appearance of lateral growth.
 It is evident that the lateral growth mechanism will be found when any area in the surface can reach a metastable equilibrium in the presence of a driving force.
 It will then tend to remain in such an equilibrium configuration until the passage of a step.
-Afterward, the configuration will be identical except that each part of the step but will have advanced by the step height.
+Afterward, the configuration will be identical except that each part of the step will have advanced by the step height.
 If the surface cannot reach equilibrium in the presence of a driving force, then it will continue to advance without waiting for the lateral motion of steps.

 Thus, Cahn concluded that the distinguishing feature is the ability of the surface to reach an equilibrium state in the presence of the driving force.
 He also concluded that for every surface or interface in a crystalline medium, there exists a critical driving force, which, if exceeded, will enable the surface or interface to advance normal to itself, and, if not exceeded, will require the lateral growth mechanism.

 Thus, for sufficiently large driving forces, the interface can move uniformly without the benefit of either a heterogeneous nucleation or screw dislocation mechanism.
 What constitutes a sufficiently large driving force depends upon the diffuseness of the interface, so that for extremely diffuse interfaces, this critical driving force will be so small that any measurable driving force will exceed it.
 Alternatively, for sharp interfaces, the critical driving force will be very large, and most growth will occur by the lateral step mechanism.

 Note that in a typical solidification or crystallization process, the thermodynamic driving force is dictated by the degree of supercooling.